Han (Hello) Mitakuyepi (My Relatives),

 406-994-6043

-Caring For Indigenous Montanans includes filmed interviews with Indigenous Montanans regarding their experience in the healthcare system in Montana among other topics.
+Caring for Indigenous Montanans includes filmed interviews with Indigenous Montanans regarding their experience in the healthcare system in Montana among other topics.
 Downloading, recording, or redistributing any of the filmed portions of this training, including promotional materials, without the written consent of the Montana Office of Rural Health and AHEC and the Tribes is a copyright infringement and unallowable by all parties.
 It is also considered a violation of Tribal sovereignty.

 The interviews in this training were filmed and edited by Lex Harold, a student at the Montana State University School of Film & Photography.